Research Output per year

 - the historical and discursive relations between screen media and imperialism, globalisation and (post)colonialism.

-- Students with an interest in an interdisciplinary approach that extends across English studies and Film and Television studies are most welcome.
-Aris has researched, taught and published on the late Victorian period ('fin de siecle') and postmodern theory, literature and culture.
+Students with an interest in an interdisciplinary approach that extends across English studies and Film and Television studies are most welcome.
+I have also researched, taught and published on the late Victorian period ('fin de siecle') and postmodern theory, literature and culture.

-Aris has also instituted the Film & Screen Studies Annual Symposium, where staff from his course team and other colleagues from within and beyond the School present their current research.
+I have also instituted the Film & Screen Studies Annual Symposium, where staff from my course team and other colleagues from within and beyond the School present their current research.
 The event is also attached to third-year undergraduate module Final Year Workshop, where students prepare their own Degree Show and attend this annual symposium in order to observe how their tutors run the event and enhance their knowledge of event management skills.
 The symposium is also meant to lead to research outputs and two publication projects are currently in progress through this platform.

-Aris is currently planning the organisation of an academic conference on 'The Neo-Victorian and the Late-Victorian' with colleague Victoria Margree from the School of Humanities.
-This will be an event supported by both Schools (Media and Humanities) as well as the Centre for Memory, Narrative and Histories, of which Aris is a member.
+I am currently planning the organisation of an academic conference on 'The Neo-Victorian and the Late-Victorian' with colleague Victoria Margree from the School of Humanities.
+This will be an event supported by both Schools (Media and Humanities) as well as the Centre for Memory, Narrative and Histories, of which I am a member.

 External Examiner - BA (Hons) Media & Communication , Kingston University1 Sep 2017 → …